HRT’s Developmental Home Program

 The Developmental Home Program Team members serve in many roles as Licensing Worker, Home Supervisor, DDD Liaison, Training Coordinator and Support Specialist to the homes assigned to them.
-As a Licensing Support Specialist, we monitor homes for licensing regulation compliance on a continual basis and offer technical assistance when areas of need emerge.
-We complete yearly license renewal studies to keep license status current and facilitate Provider training opportunities.
-Monthly home visits are made and frequent phone contact occurs to maintain our relationship with each Provider and to assure compliance with Licensing Regulations, according to Articles 10 and 11 of the Arizona Revised Statutes.
+They monitor homes for licensing regulation compliance on a continual basis and offer technical assistance when areas of need emerge.
+They complete yearly license renewal studies to keep license status current and facilitate Provider training opportunities.
+Monthly home visits and quarterly compliance reviews occur to assure compliance with licensing regulations, according to Articles 10 and 11 of the Arizona Administrative Code.
 We also monitor for Agency Standards for Developmental Home Service Provision.
-Your Licensing Support Specialist also works as a client/consumer advocate for individuals placed within our homes through visits to home, school, day and vocational settings.
-We occasionally enjoy leisure pursuits with our families and individuals.
+The Licensing Support Specialist also works as a member advocate for individuals placed within our homes through attending service planning meetings, behavioral health meetings, visits to home, programs, etc. We occasionally enjoy leisure pursuits with our families and individuals.
 We assist our Providers with monthly paperwork completion for each individual by pre-service training and set guidelines for due dates.
-One of the most important things the Team does is assist Providers and Consumers to maintain a relationship with other service Team members (Case Managers, Therapists, etc.) by acting as a guide or liaison to get the services and support needed to live a fulfilling life.
+One of the most important things the Team does is assist Providers and Members to maintain a relationship with other service Team members (Case Managers, Therapists, etc.) by acting as a guide or liaison to get the services and support needed to live a fulfilling life.
 We proudly foster independence through family homes!

 How do I learn more about becoming licensed?